Building for Development

 cd clamav-fork

-To get started, first review the official build isntructions.
-Then return hrefer for some tips on building for development.
+To get started, first review the official build instructions for Unix/Linux or for Windows.
+Then return for some tips on building for development.
 For a complete reference of ClamAV build configuration options, see the INSTALL.md file located in the clamav repository.

 Linux/Unix